 For some time now,

-And the ocean that separates us is not the reason for the
+And the ocean that separates us is not the reason for the abyss

 Between us.